-It’s taken months of work to finally finish restoring our staircase and we couldn’t be happier with the result.
+It’s taken months and months of work to finally finish restoring our staircase and we couldn’t be happier with the result.

 We were really lucky and discovered that the original balusters were still in place and had just been boarded up, but these were also covered in layers of paint.

-We started by stripping and sanding the balusters like we had previously done on the upstairs landing (you can read more about it here).
-We had just planned restoring the handrail and balusters down the side of the staircase, however it turned out to be almost impossible to strip away the paint down to the base of the balusters and skirting with the carpet still in place; so we decided to take up the carpet, too.
+Originally, we’d just planned on restoring the handrail and balusters down the side of the staircase, however, it turned out to be almost impossible to strip away the paint down to the base of the balusters and skirting with the carpet still in place; so we decided to take up the carpet, too.

 There were hundreds of nails holding down the carpet grippers and even more staples attaching the underlay to the steps.
-We started by removing the carpet grippers with the help of a crow bar.
+We started by removing the carpet grippers with the help of a crowbar.

 Then, after removing the remaining nails and staples we started stripping away the layers of paint with a heat gun.